Max-Goad/Birb/README.md

 	- Disappearing "Unlock Everything"
 		- Save -> Unlock Everything -> Load
 		- Unlock Everything should still persist, but it doesn't
+		- This was fixed before... but now it's back...
 - IMPROVEMENT: Hurtbox
 	- How do we track its velocity?
 	- If it's the root, then it's no problem